Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings: Introduction

-While these types of policies are paramount in economics, the existing econometrics methods are not necessarily adequate to recover distributional causal effects in these settings.
+While these types of policies are widely studied in economics, the existing econometrics methods are not necessarily adequate to recover distributional causal effects in these settings.
 In the presence of data before and after a new policy, one of the most widely used techniques to assess its impact is the difference-in-differences (DiD) method.
 Its main drawbacks, however, are two-fold: (1) it does not identify the counterfactual distribution, (2) it is not invariant to monotonic transformations.
-While there are several methods extending DiD to identify the counterfactual distribution \citep{AtheyImbens2006,bonhommesauder2011,CallawayLi2019,HavnesMogstad2015}, to the best of our knowledge, the distributional DiD and changes-in-changes (CiC) are the only two approaches that are invariant to monotonic transformations.\footnote{The distributional DiD method relies on a parallel trends assumption in the cdfs as opposed to the expectations \citep[e.g.][]{HavnesMogstad2015,RothSantanna2021}. }
+While there are several methods to identify the counterfactual distribution in difference-in-difference settings \citep{AtheyImbens2006,bonhommesauder2011,CallawayLi2019,HavnesMogstad2015}, to the best of our knowledge, the distributional DiD and changes-in-changes (CiC) are the only two approaches that are invariant to monotonic transformations.\footnote{The distributional DiD method relies on a parallel trends assumption in the cdfs as opposed to the expectations \citep[e.g.][]{HavnesMogstad2015,RothSantanna2021}. }

-\citet{RothSantanna2021} show that distributional DiD requires that the distribution of the untreated potential outcome is independent of policy adoption, is stationary across time (within each group), \emph{or} consists of a mixture of two subpopulations each obeying one of these restrictions.
-Those restrictions are unlikely to be valid for the policy evaluation questions we are interested in.
+\citet{RothSantanna2021} show that distributional DiD requires that the distribution of the untreated potential outcome is independent of policy adoption, is stationary across time (within each group), \emph{or} consists of a mixture of two subpopulations each obeying one of the two restrictions.
+Such conditions are unlikely to be valid for the policy evaluation questions we are interested in.
 Indeed, the independence assumption (random assignment) is implausible in our context since the decision to implement a new minimum wage policy is a response to the unsatisfactory features of the pre-policy outcome distribution, such as large wage inequalities, high proportion of workers under poverty, etc. When the policy is not randomly assigned, the validity of the distributional DiD essentially rests on the stationarity assumption, which is restrictive in many practical settings.\footnote{The stationarity assumption can be tested using the control group. \citet{RothSantanna2021} provide a sharp specification test of the validity of the distributional DiD assumption in general.}